 Breathing Through Your Nose vs. Mouth: Which is Better For Memory?

-I mentioned a study from Northwestern University’s Feinberg School of Medicine early in this post.
+I mentioned a study from Northwestern University’s Feinberg School early in this post.

 Well, as it turns out, the study found that in addition to doing deep breathing, it also mattered whether the study participants breathed through their nose or mouth.